miayam/miayam/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/a1ca195e-33ec-4a4e-862a-196b7306f16e/deploy-status)](https://app.netlify.com/sites/frosty-davinci-459755/deploys)

 A blog site to store thoughts and ideas.
 Built and designed solely by yours truly.
-It stays being true to itself.
+It stays true to itself.
 An entity that is an inhabitant of the web.
-HTML, CSS, JavaScript and everything in between bundled together.
+HTML, CSS, JavaScript, and everything in between bundled together.
 It's ugly, brutal, a dead simple site, a sore to the eyes, but having no more than is really needed.